 - Salt and pepper the chuck roast on all sides.

-- Heat one tbsp of canola oil in electric skillet or Dutch oven over medium high heat (375 degrees in electric skillet).
+- Heat olive oil in electric skillet or Dutch oven over medium high heat (375 degrees in electric skillet).

 - Add chuck roast and brown on both sides.
-Pour bottle of wine and one box beef stock over roast.
+Pour bottle of wine and box beef stock over roast.
+Bring to a boil and reduce to a simmer and cover (if using a Dutch oven, place in a 275° F oven).

-- When roast is fork tender and liquids are evaporated to about a cup or two, carefully remove from pan.
-Turn heat up on electric skillet to about 350 degrees (about medium to medium-high on stove).
+- When roast is fork tender and liquids are evaporated to about one cup, carefully remove roast and any vegetables from pan.
+Turn heat up on electric skillet to about 350 degrees (about medium on stove).

-- Add cornstarch to small jar.
-Top off with cold water (about 1/2 cup).
-Replace lid and shake jar well until cornstarch is combined with water.
-Slowly add to remaining liquid while whisking, until sauce has thickening and is smooth, about 1-2 minutes.
+- Add cornstarch to a small jar.
+Top off with roughly ½ cup cold water.
+Replace the lid and shake the jar well until cornstarch is combined with water.
+Add to remaining liquid while whisking, until gravy has thickening and is smooth, about 1-2 minutes.
+If gravy is too thick, add more water and whisk again.

 Disclaimer: Please note that the links on this page are affiliate links and I will earn a commission if you purchase through those links.
 I personally use these products and love all of them, which is why I signed up to be an affiliate with Amazon.